baxter07/django-ajax-views/docs/modules/client_api.rst

         .. image:: /_static/request_view.svg
             :alt: request view from server

-        The server side :class:`ajaxviews.mixins.AjaxMixin` handles the incoming request and assigns all parameters to the ``json_cfg`` variable of the view class.
+        The server side :class:`ajaxviews.views.GenericBaseView` handles the incoming request and assigns all parameters to the ``json_cfg`` variable of the view class.

         On request complete will update the client side ``jsonCfg`` variable and update the ``#ajax-content`` element that's returned by the response.
 The :func:`View.onAjaxLoad` and :func:`View.onLoad` functions are executed